-In our opinion, the accompanying financial statements of Silverwood Land 2015 Limited Partnership (the 'Limited Partnership') on pages 5 to 18:
+In our opinion, the financial statements of Silverwood Land 2015 Limited Partnership (the Limited Partnership) on pages 5 to 19 present fairly, in all material respects:

-- i.
-Present fairly in all material respects the Limited Partnership's financial position as at 31 March 2022 and its financial performance and cash flows for the year ended on that date; and - ii.
-Comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+i. the Limited Partnership's financial position as at 31 March 2023 and its financial performance and cash flows for the year ended on that date;

+in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards issued by the New Zealand Accounting Standards Board.
 We have audited the accompanying financial statements which comprise:

-- The statement of financial position as at 31 March 2022; - The statements of comprehensive income, changes in net assets attributable to partners and cash flows for the year then ended; and - Notes, including a summary of significant accounting policies.
+- the statement of financial position as at 31 March 2023; - the statements of comprehensive income, changes in net assets attributable to partners and cash flows for the year then ended; and - notes, including a summary of significant accounting policies.